 This station gives access to the southern end of the historic alley of Pontocho, to the Gion entertainment district, and to Yasaka Shrine.
-Kawaramachi Station on the Hankyu Kyoto Line is also easily accessed on the west side of Shijo Bridge.
+Kyoto-Kawaramachi Station on the Hankyu Kyoto Line is also easily accessed on the west side of Shijo Bridge.
 Sanjo and Gion-Shijo are the Keihan Main Line’s most central stations in Kyoto.

 Despite the name, this station is actually quite a long walk from the beautiful temple of Kiyomizu-dera.
 On foot it will take you about 20-25 minutes.
 However, there are plenty of interesting pottery shops along the way.